Shipping is included on most mainland UK orders. For international shipping information, please contact us.

 January 21, 2021

 The Ceramicist - Vivien Phelan - is an artist who enjoys working on the potters wheel, then reshaping and distorting the uniform shapes.
-In its finished shape, her work is often a figure which based on the English language.
+In its finished shape, her original art is often a figure which based on the English language.
 At other times it will turn out into an animal.
 It’s all about having fun and bringing a smile to the viewer.
 Vivien recently appeared on BBC One’s 'Home is Where the Art Is'.
 Her blog will give you insight into the work of a 3D artist.

 I’m a ceramic artist or a potter, which ever you prefer to use.
 Most of my work starts on the potter’s wheel, so maybe I should call myself ‘a potter’.
 On the other hand, someone working on the potter’s wheel is also known as a ‘thrower’.
 I would get very strange looks from people if I said I am a thrower.
 They might ask me the weight of my discuss, what distance I can reach - even if I’ve taken part in the Olympics!